Gong vs. Chorus: Which Is Better?

-If you're comparing Gong vs. Chorus, you're evaluating two platforms that started in the same place (recording and analyzing sales calls) but have taken different paths since 2021.
+If you are comparing Gong vs. Chorus, you are evaluating two platforms that started in the same place (recording and analyzing sales calls) but have taken different paths since 2021.

 Gong expanded into a full Revenue AI OS, adding sales engagement, forecasting, enablement, and AI agents.
 Chorus was acquired by ZoomInfo and folded into a broader go-to-market intelligence platform, gaining access to one of the largest B2B data assets in the industry.

-The questions that will determine the right choice for your team:
+Before you evaluate features side by side, five questions will determine the right choice for your team:

-How large is your sales team, and what's your budget tolerance for enterprise pricing?
+• How large is your sales team, and what is your budget tolerance for enterprise pricing?

 The trade-off: opaque pricing with a platform fee that hits smaller teams hard, and no native B2B contact database or intent data.